The Fourth-Moment Theorem on Hilbert Spaces: Abstract

 \section{Abstract}

-In a work by Bourguin and Campese [Electron.
-J. Probab.
-25, 1–30 (2020)], a fourth-moment theorem for weak convergence to a Gaussian measure on separable Hilbert spaces was proposed.
-However, a very recent work by Bassetti, Bourguin, Campese, and Peccati [arXiv:2509.13427 (2025)] showed that the distance employed in the former article does not metrize weak convergence on such spaces; consequently, one of the main results therein does not hold as stated.

-In this paper, we characterize convergence in distribution to a non-degenerate Gaussian measure on a separable Hilbert space for sequences of multiple Wiener–Itô integrals of fixed order.
-Assuming convergence of the associated covariance operators in the trace class norm, we prove that weak convergence holds if and only if the fourth weak moments converge to their Gaussian counterparts.
-A key tool in our approach is a Stein–Malliavin bound for a distance metrizing weak convergence on Hilbert spaces, hence extending the classical real-valued result of Nualart and Peccati [Ann.
+In this work, we establish conditions ensuring convergence in distribution of a sequence admitting a Wiener–Itô chaos representation to a nondegenerate Gaussian measure on a separable Hilbert space.
+Our first main result shows that, assuming convergence of the associated covariance operators in the trace-class norm, a sequence lying in a fixed Wiener–Itô chaos converges in distribution if and only if its fourth weak moments converge to the corresponding Gaussian moments.
+For general sequences with infinite chaos expansions, we derive analogous sufficient conditions for convergence in distribution.
+A key ingredient in our approach is a Stein–Malliavin bound formulated with respect to a distance that metrizes weak convergence of probability measures on separable Hilbert spaces.
+The results are infinite-dimensional extensions of the classical real-valued Fourth-Moment Theorem of Nualart and Peccati [Ann.
 Probab.
 33, 177–193 (2005)].
+Our work builds upon the work by Bourguin and Campese [Electron.
+J. Probab.
+25, 1–30 (2020)] who claimed a Fourth-Moment Theorem in separable Hilbert spaces.
+However, a recent work by Bassetti, Bourguin, Campese, and Peccati [arXiv:2509.13427 (2025)] showed that the distance employed in the former article does not metrize weak convergence of probability measures on separable Hilbert spaces.
+Consequently, the conditions stated in Bourguin and Campese are not sufficient to recover a valid Fourth-Moment Theorem in the Hilbert-space setting.